 The pigs associate humans with food.
 The minute they hear the boat engine approaching, they’ll swim out to your boat in the hopes of getting first dibs.
 They’ll do their best to get on the boat but don’t worry they can’t.
 It is pretty fun to see them try though and surprising how far they really do swim far to reach you.

 - Feed the pigs from the safety of your boat.
-You’ll notice some of the pigs are really big and will get aggressive with the others.
+Some of the Exuma pigs are really big and will get aggressive with the others.

 - If you leave any food on your boat, they will persistently follow you until you give it to them.
 Once your food is gone you’ll see them relax.

-- When they go back to walking on the beach or laying in the shade, you can hang out with them.
-Some will even let you pet them but stick to the little ones.
-We have seen people get bitten trying to feed them, which it’s better from your boat.
+- When they go back to walking on the beach or laying in the shade, you can hang out with the pigs on the beach.
+Some will let you pet them but stick to the little pigs.
+People get bitten trying to feed the pigs, which is why it’s better from your boat.

 - Bring your GoPro or a waterproof camera for some amazing shots.